by Juliet Lyons

 So, what did I like about it?

-Juliet Lyons is a new-to-me author; I liked her writing style and found this story very easy to read.
-I liked how she mixed fantasy and reality to create a world that I could believe in and I loved the new twists she created for her vampires, how they are made, the hints at their origins and their society/social hierarchy; I look forward to seeing the world and the intricacies further expanded in the ensuing novels.
+I am already a fan of Ms Lyons writing style; I find her stories very easy to read.
+I liked how she mixed fantasy and reality to create a world that I can easily believe in and I love the new twists she created for her vampires, how they are made, the hints at their origins and their society/social hierarchy.
+I look forward to seeing the world and the intricacies further expanded in consequent novels.

-I liked the fact that Ms Lyons wrote this tale from a “first person point of view” but allowed both her hero and heroine to lead the reader with their own chapters/sections giving us a chance to read their inner dialogue; it added a further depth of understanding.
-I relished the fact that Silver and Logan are both complex, multifaceted characters with their own set of foibles and emotional baggage.
-I felt as though I really got to know them during this book.
+Ms Lyons writes Drop Dead Gorgeous from a “first person point of view” but allows both her hero and heroine to lead the reader with their own chapters/sections giving us a chance to read their inner dialogue; I really like this and think it adds a further depth of understanding.
+I loved the fact that Mila and Vincent are both multifaceted characters with their own set of foibles and emotional baggage.
+I felt as though I really got to know them during this book and fell for both of them.

-There are a couple of stories running in the background to the main romance and I enjoyed all the twists and turns that Ms Lyons’ built into her various plot lines.
-But, I’ve got to say I REALLY appreciated the cliffhanger-free ending, thank you Ms Lyons for ending Silver and Logan’s story with a nice epilogue that answered some of my questions about the couple.
+There are a couple of stories running in the background to the main romance and I enjoyed all the twists and turns that Ms Lyons’ built into her accompanying plot lines.
+I enjoyed getting to know the supporting cast of characters a bit better and meeting some new faces.
+But, I’ve got to say I REALLY appreciated the cliffhanger-free ending to the murder/thriller aspect and the romance between Mila and Vincent, I wish more authors wrote more complete stories within their books in their series.

-I experienced many emotions while reading Dating The Undead; the banter and situations Silver got herself into made me chuckle, I shed a tear or two during the more emotional revelations, the fighting and action scenes fed my adrenalin, the romance warmed my heart and the passion put fire in my blood.
+I can happily report, dear reader, that I experienced various emotions while reading Drop Dead Gorgeous; the banter/humour and predicaments Mila got herself into (and out of) made me chuckle, I shed a tear or two during the more emotional revelations, the fighting and action scenes fed my adrenalin, the tension and horror around the serial killer aspect had me on the edge of my seat, the romance warmed my heart and the passion titillated and put fire in my blood.
 In other words I was gripped and couldn’t stop reading.

 So, ummm, was there anything I disliked about it?